effector/effector/src/content/docs/en/introduction/community.md

 ## Meet the Effector Team

-The Effector team members work full time on the projects which use Effector to solve business tasks.
+The Effector Team members work full time on the projects which use effector to solve business tasks.
 Each member uses the library every day as a user and tries to improve the user experience as a core team member.

 ### Dmitry Boldyrev